nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Note how in this last case, `sellOlives` is essentially a stale read and therefore it will end up overriding the balance disregarding any work already done by `sellGrapes`.
 Yes, we do have a race condition, unfortunately!

-Now, this example is simple ad it is not too hard to pinpoint exactly where the race condition is originated by just looking at the code.
+Now, this example is simple ad it is not too hard to pinpoint exactly where the race condition has originated by just looking at the code.

 Take a minute or two to read the code again.
 Check out the output from the 2 cases as well.
 Pay attention to the notes and the log messages and try to imagine how the Node.js runtime might execute this code in the 2 different scenarios.